 As we mentioned above, probably the biggest drawback to an artificial tree is that you’ll be losing the traditional pine scent, which can make the season feel less like the holidays.

 On the flipside, many people choose to purchase an artificial tree to reduce their yearly expenses.
-But do the numbers add up?
-Let’s take a quick look:

 What About Fake Christmas Tree Maintenance?

-Because you won’t have to worry about crooked trunks (among other considerations), artificial trees are often easier to set up and maintain than their real counterparts, as they can be put in place in a matter of minutes, don’t require watering, and have little-to-no clean up involved after removal.
+Artificial trees are often easier to set up and maintain than their real counterparts, as they can be put in place in a matter of minutes, don’t require watering, and have little-to-no clean up involved after removal.